KOUTILYA-BHATT/CardFlipGame/README.md

 # CardFlipGame
-A Game that tests your memory
+This is a Game that tests your memory.
+It is created using only html, css , vanila javascript.